 Just as cancer affects everyone in different ways, all people have the power to take various actions to reduce the impact that cancer has on individuals, families and communities.
 And so does ESMO.

-As the leading professional organisation for medical oncology, ESMO fosters integrated cancer care, supports oncologists in their professional development, and strongly advocates for sustainable cancer care worldwide to obtain the best possible outcomes for people with cancer.
+As the leading professional organization for medical oncology, ESMO fosters integrated cancer care, supports oncologists in their professional development, and strongly advocates for sustainable cancer care worldwide to obtain the best possible outcomes for people with cancer.

 Working collaboratively, amplifying the voice of the oncology community at political level, ESMO strives to shape health policies towards facilitating equitable access to optimal, affordable care.